The Shanghai airport was, as ever, a wonderland of weird shit.

 The actual ride itself is a brain-melting update on the original.
 It seems like it’s going to be more or less the same classic Pirates of the Caribbean after you board the boat and drift through the canal, past the faux-outdoors patio of the attached restaurant.
 Then suddenly the boat turns around backwards and you’re sucked into a vortex down beneath the sea, drifting among the sunken ships as a huge squid circles overhead.
 Are we dead?

 The ride combines boats and other physical objects with a massive dome screen overhead that’s somewhat akin to Soarin’ Over the Horizon, creating an illusion where on our first time through the ride, I wasn’t sure what was really there and what wasn’t.
 It was completely disorienting and overwhelming, in a magical way.
-You coast through a massive ship battle, populated heavily by the characters from the movies, before being blown backwards out of one of the battling ships in huge an explosion.
+You coast through a massive ship battle, populated heavily by the characters from the movies, before being blown backwards out of one of the battling ships in a huge explosion.
 It’s pretty easy to make a case for this being the best ride in the world.

 My other favorite thing in the park were the Challenge Trails on Adventure Isle.
-This is a unique attraction where you put on a harness and clip into an overhead rail system, then proceed to navigate an elaborate obstacle course, jumping from one wooden platform to the next fifteen feet off the ground, inching along the narrow rim of a cliff over a waterfall, running across the top of tall pillars like a ninja, crossing dilapidated, collapsing bridges and balancing your way across slack ropes.
+This is a unique attraction where you put on a harness and clip into an overhead rail system, then proceed to navigate an elaborate obstacle course, jumping from one wooden platform to the next, fifteen feet off the ground, inching along the narrow rim of a cliff over a waterfall, running across the top of tall pillars like a ninja, crossing dilapidated, collapsing bridges and balancing your way across slack ropes.
 So basically my normal vacation.